ifoca/wbs-personal-diary-react/README.md

 # React + Vite + Tailwind

-This is a personal project, an web application built with React and Vite
+This is a weekly project, an web application built with React, Vite and Daisyui

 ## Installation steps